 - Lens Correction – Use the Shift+ Ctrl+ R key to use the lens filter option.

-- Create Clipping Mask – Use the Ctrl+ Alt+ G key to creating a clipping mask.
+- Create Clipping Mask – Use the Ctrl+ Alt+ G key to create a clipping mask.

-There are a lot of keyboard shortcuts available for Photoshop and the user can only use a few of them for their purpose and need.
+Many keyboard shortcuts are available for Photoshop, and the user can only use a few of them for their purpose and need.
 It is true that these keyboard shortcuts make the work easier and speeds up the workflow, but there are a vast number of shortcuts for each tool and function that the user can use only some important ones from them.
-Photoshop is a huge program and these keyboard shortcuts will only help the user if they gain command over these shortcuts.
+Photoshop is a huge program, and these keyboard shortcuts will only help the user if they gain command over these shortcuts.

 This has been a guide to Adobe Photoshop Shortcut Keys.
-Here we discussed the concepts, definition, and top key used in Adobe Photoshop for editing.
+Here we discuss the concepts and top key used in Adobe Photoshop for editing.
 You can also go through our other suggested articles to learn more –